Moodagent

-Moodagent is a custom label music streaming service that specializes in interactive playlists and personalized music recommendations.
+Moodagent is a white label music streaming service that specializes in interactive playlists and personalized music recommendations.
 The Moodagent brand is developed and owned by the Danish company Moodagent A/S, which has proprietary methods for recognizing emotional and musical characteristics of individual tracks.

 The patented technology behind Moodagent combines digital signal processing, machine learning, AI techniques, audio analysis and human musicology.
 Using this technology, Moodagent analyzes key characteristics in songs such as mood, emotion, genre, style, instrumentation, vocal, orchestration, production, and beat/tempo.

 History

 Early development

 Entrepreneurs and music enthusiasts Peter Berg Steffensen & Mikael A. Henderson founded Moodagent (then under the company name Syntonetic Media Solutions) in 2001 to create an intelligent system that reads the inherent musical and emotional characteristics of each individual track, and to string them together in playlists that matches the style, tempo and current mood of the listener.

 An international patent was granted for an automated sequential logic mechanism in 2004, which would form the basis of the Moodagent playlisting technology developed in the following years.